TychoJ/avrMake/README.md

 ## Installing the newest version of avrdude

-To install the newest version of avrdude you can go to the following link:[Avrdude Build/Installation Guide](https://github.com/avrdudes/avrdude/wiki/Building-AVRDUDE-for-Linux)
+To install the newest version of avrdude you can go to the following link: [Avrdude Build/Installation Guide](https://github.com/avrdudes/avrdude/wiki/Building-AVRDUDE-for-Linux)
-This might be nessesary depending on your programmer, for MPLap snap usage you'll have to visit the link and update your avrdude.
+This might be nessesary depending on your programmer, for MPLAB SNAP usage you'll have to visit the link and update your avrdude.
 After installation you'll need to restart your WSL by using in your PowerShell:
 ```
 wsl --shutdown